preston-n/Projects/README.md

   * **Description:** A 3D Couch Competitive game where you play as Doodle (a Cat) seeking to wreak havoc on your owner's house, or as Scrubb (a robot) trying to keep things together
   * **Role:** Tech Lead and Gameplay Programmer
   * **Implemented/Worked On Features:**
-    * Player Shooting
+    * Gameplay Features (Scrubb Shooting and Bullet effects)
-    * Accessibility Options
+    * Accessibility Options and General Settings
-    * Saving Settings
     * UI
   * *Made in Unreal Engine 5*
 ![Doodle & Scrubb Gameplay (WIP)](https://github.com/preston-n/Projects/blob/main/Screenshots/Doodle%26Scrubb/Doodle%26Scrubb3.png?raw=true)